wei-junn/FED-asg-2/README.md

 2. API Usage:
 RestDB API for CRUD operations on all collections.
-Stripe API for handling payments for listing bumps.
-Cloudinary API for image uploads to ensure fast loading and scalability.
 Lottie API or hosted Lottie animations for interactive feedback and visual enhancements.

 3. JavaScript Interactions: